The Student Guide to College Planning

 Understanding your options: college 101

 You know about colleges and universities.
-Add online universities, community colleges and technical institutes into the mix.
+Add online universities, community colleges, and technical institutes into the mix.
 Season them all with regional identities.
-Fund some privately and others with money granted by their respective state legislatures.
+Some are funded privately and others with money granted by their respective state legislatures.
 The resulting menu includes options for students with wide-ranging needs and interests.
-The key is to know the difference—and then make choices that represent good fits for you.
+The key is to know the difference—and then make choices that represent a good fit for you.

 What classifies a university?

-Universities are typically larger and always more complex institutions comprised of degree-granting entities at different levels of study: four-year undergraduate, graduate, and doctoral/professional degree.
+Universities are typically larger and more complex institutions comprised of degree-granting entities at different levels of study: 4-year undergraduate, graduate, doctoral, and professional degree.

 What classifies a college?